Codisimmo/Geometry-game/README.md

 # Geometry-game
 A simple game created in Python using the pygame library.
-Just run client.py and have un :)
+Just run client.py and have fun :)